-Based on the ... current funding policies ... adequate provisions are being determined for the funding of the actuarial liabilities ... as required by the Kentucky Revised Statutes.
-54. Not only did the T/Os fail to disclose the truth, they actively misled KRS members, the public, and taxpayers about what they and their assistors misleadingly described as new "absolute return" investments, suggesting they always provided positive returns - which they most certainly did not.
-The T/Os falsely assured that they had made decisions "to diversify this portfolio to improve returns while reducing risks," "adopted [the] most effective asset allocation strategies to lower risk," that the new "absolute return" investments would "lower [KRS's] risks," "reduce volatility," "control [the] level of illiquidity," thus making KRS's "portfolio ... more diversified than ever," and were "expected to exceed the actuarial/assumed rate of return of 7.75%."

-55. The Trustees furthered the "false sense of security" by extolling their own "continued high standard of care," assuring KRS members, Kentucky taxpayers and the Legislature that "adequate provisions are being determined for the funding of actuarial liabilities" as required by law and "the funding level should increase over time until it reaches 100%."
+- 55. Not only did the T/Os fail to disclose the truth, they actively misled KRS members, the public, and taxpayers about what they and their assistors misleadingly described as new "absolute return" investments, suggesting they always provided positive returns which they most certainly did not.
+The T/Os falsely assured that they had made decisions "to diversify this portfolio to improve returns while reducing risks," "adopted [the] most effective asset allocation strategies to lower risk," that the new "absolute return" investments would "lower [KRS's] risks," "reduce volatility," "control [the] level of illiquidity," thus making KRS's "portfolio ... more diversified than ever," and were "expected to exceed the actuarial/assumed rate of return of 7.75%." - 56.
+The Trustees furthered the "false sense of security" by extolling their own "continued high standard of care," assuring KRS members, Kentucky taxpayers and the Legislature that "adequate provisions are being determined for the funding of actuarial liabilities" as required by law and "the funding level should increase over time until it reaches 100%."
 None of this was true.
 These false statements were part of the course of misconduct made to cover up the T/Os' actions and false presentation of KRS finances.